Tell us if this process sounds familiar.

-As you can see in the chart below, the fares for the same cruise can vary dramatically, depending on when you sail.
+As you can see in the chart , the fares for the same cruise can vary dramatically, depending on when you sail.

 Holidays like Christmas and New Year’s fetch the highest prices by far.
 These rates can often be double what you would pay in the lower season.
 The highest rates found around the holidays are closely followed by peak summer rates when families with kids like to cruise:

-The best times with the lowest rates?
-The fall months when people are back at school and work are less popular for cruising, meaning that rates hit their lowest.
-You can also find low rates in the time between New Year’s and Spring Break.
+The best times to sail with the lowest rates?
+The fall months when people are back at school and work, meaning that rates hit their lowest.
+You can also find lower rates in the time between New Year’s and Spring Break.

 Rule #2: DON’T think there is a magic website with cheaper cruise fares

-The cruise line website, Expedia, Cruises.com, Travelocity… the list of sites where you can search for cruises is endless.
+The cruise line’s website, Expedia, Cruises.com, Travelocity… the list of sites where you can search for trips is endless.
 The odd thing?
 They usually all have the exact same rates.

 We researched the most popular sites for an upcoming Carnival cruise (although this rule applies to all cruise lines), comparing prices with the cruise line’s official website.
 This trip is a 7-day cruise from Miami in June 2024 aboard Carnival Magic.
 We’ve tabulated the prices we found below:

 So which site should you use?

-We used to suggest booking through the cruise line’s website.
-We like this because it takes out the middleman in booking your cruise.
+We generally suggest booking through the cruise line’s website.
+We like this because it takes out the middleman in booking your sailing.
 Should there be an issue, you can call the cruise line directly and everything is dealt with through their site.

 As well, third-party sites take your search across multiple cruise lines.
-So instead of just searching for Carnival cruises to the Caribbean in October, you can search every cruise line — potentially finding a cheaper cruise with another line.
+So instead of just searching for Carnival cruises or Royal Caribbean, you can search every cruise line — potentially finding a cheaper cruise with another line.
 Meanwhile, you typically won’t pay any more than booking directly from the cruise line.

 Rule #3: DON’T think you’ll save a ton by booking last minute